TuyaInc/tuyasmart_home_ios_sdk/en/resource/Activator.md

 ## Network Configuration

 The network configuration modes supported by Tuya hardware module including:

 - quick connection mode (TLink, it is referred to as the EZ mode)
 -  hotspot mode (AP mode).
--  wired network configuration (Zigbee gateway use, no wifi configuration information required)
+-  wired network configuration (Wired gateway use, no wifi configuration information required)
 - sub-device configuration
+- bluetooth-wifi configuration

 The quick connection mode features convenient operation.
 It is recommended to use the hotspot mode as the backup in case the quick connection mode fails.